 - 1. Use a 2 1/4" hole saw drill bit to drill a hole in the bottom of the waterproof Pelican box. - Carefully sand around this hole to ensure that no plastic fragments interfere with the gasket on the bulkhead fitting. - 2.
-Use a wrench to tightly fasten the polypropylene bulkhead fitting to either side of the waterproof box. - 3.
-Cut a 14" length of 1" clear PVC pipe. - 4.
+Use channel locks and/or a pipe wrench to tightly fasten the polypropylene bulkhead fitting to either side of the waterproof box. - 3.
+Cut a 14" 16" length of 1" clear PVC pipe. - Ensure the clear PVC pipe extends below the bottom set of funnels.
+The length of the pipe may need to be lengthened or shortened depending on trap configuration. - 4.
 Use PVC cement to glue the 1" PVC cap onto one end of the clear PVC pipe and the 1" PVC threaded male fitting to the other end. - 5.
 Wrap Teflon pipe tape around the PVC threaded male fitting and screw it into the polypropylene bulkhead fitting. - Ensure that the fitting is fully installed as this is a potential weak point in the waterproof box.